UK-Digital-Heart-Project/4Dsurvival/README.md

 Dockerfile is described in [docker/gpu/1.1/Dockerfile](docker/gpu/1.1/Dockerfile).

-#### Train deep learning network
+#### Train the deep learning network
-In the docker image, `survival4D` has already installed, so that you can run the following python command anywhere.
+In the docker image, `survival4D` has been already installed, so that you can run the following python command anywhere.
-If you are running outside of docker, and want to install the package, from the 4Dsurvival directory, do:
+If you are running outside of docker, and want to install the package from the 4Dsurvival directory, do:

     python setup.py develop

-`develop` command allows you to makes changes to the code and do not need to reinstall for the changes to be applied.
+`develop` command allows you to make changes to the code and avoids the reinstallation for the changes to be applied.

 From the 4Dsurvival directory, navigate to the `demo/scripts` directory by typing: